Congestion Games with Distance-Based Strict Uncertainty: Introduction

 We study equilibrium behavior in {\em nonatomic congestion games}, under our strict, distance-based model of uncertainty.
 For simplicity and concreteness, we focus our presentation on routing games, where resources are edges in a graph, and valid strategies are paths from source to target.\footnote{ Any congestion game is equivalent to a routing game.} With worst-case cost players, we show that the game reduces to a modified, complete-information routing game with {\em player-specific costs}.
 Further, if all agents have the same uncertainty level we get a potential game.

 We are interested in how equilibrium quality (measured by the price of anarchy~\cite{roughgarden2004bounding}) is affected by introducing uncertainty.
 For routing games with affine cost functions, we show that the price of anarchy (PoA) under uncertainty decreases gradually from $\frac43$ (without uncertainty) to $1$, and then climbs back up, proportionally to the amount of uncertainty.
-We also show that in a population of agents with different uncertainty levels, the PoA is bounded by the PoA of the worst possible uncertainty type.
+We also show that in a population of agents with different uncertainty levels, the PoA is bounded by the PoA of the worst possible uncertainty level in symmetric affine games on parallel networks.\footnote{In the AAAI'15 published version, the last result was stated for any affine game, which is incorrect.
+A counter example appears in \cite{brown2017studies}.
+We thank Philip Brown for pointing this issue out.}

 With worst-case regret players the induced game is no longer a congestion game.
 Yet, we show that for a simple class of games a weak potential function exists, and thus equilibrium existence and convergence results are available.
 We give some preliminary results on PoA bounds with worst-case regret players.
-Due to space constraints most of our proofs are omitted, and can be found in a separate Appendix.
+Due to space constraints most of our proofs are omitted, and are available in a separate Appendix.